Lancaster University’s Data Protection Statement

 Information Commissioner's Office Registration

 Lancaster University is registered as a data controller under the terms of the Data Protection Act, 1998.
-Our registration number is Z6328653, and details of its registration can be viewed on the Register of Data Controllers, at the Information Commissioner's Office website.
+Our registration number is Z6328653, and details of our registration can be viewed on the Register of Data Controllers, at the Information Commissioner's Office website.

 This page was last edited on: